segmentio/segment-docs/src/unified-profiles/index.md

 6. **(Optional)**: Set up predictive traits by selecting the **Set up predictive traits** dropdown and clicking **Complete setup** next to one or both traits.
 For more information about predictive traits, see Segment's [Predictions documentation](/docs/unify/Traits/predictions/).

 > warning "Predictions require event data in your sources"
 > Before you can configure predictions, you must have data flowing into your connected source.
-Once data is flowing into your source, it can take up to 48 hours for predictions to be ready.
+After data is flowing into your source, it can take up to 48 hours for predictions to be ready.

 ### Step 4: Check configuration
 The final step in the Segment for Flex setup process is to check your configuration.
 After this check succeeds, you can return to Flex to complete the Unified Profiles setup process.